 The images of the birds in the image library were all shot through a double pane glass window and thus some loss of sharpness did occur.

-Thoughts: If you demand the best in optical class/performance, extreme weather/dust sealing and can afford this Nikkor 70-200mm ED FL lens - you will have the very best lens for your Nikon Camera.
+Thoughts: If you demand the best in optical class/performance, extreme weather/dust sealing, and can afford this Nikkor 70-200mm ED FL lens - you will have the very best lens for your Nikon Camera.

-What if you do not want to spend for a Nikon Lens?
+What if you do not want to spend on a Nikon Lens?
 Based on my research I recommend you take a look at the Tamron G2 for your DSLR.
 If you are using a Nikon Z and FTZ - PLEASE check Tamron's site for compatibility, not all Tamron lenses work with the FTZ adapter.

-What I like least about the lens: I wished the zoom ring was at the rear to facilitate better hand holding and zoom operation, in the current state it is a bit awkward to reach out to zoom.
+What I like least about the lens: I wished the zoom ring was at the rear to facilitate better hand-holding and zoom operation, in the current state it is a bit awkward to reach out to zoom.

 Conclusion: I would buy it again if something happened without hesitation.

 Review Benchmark: In many of the reviews out there you will notice almost all other 70-200mm lenses are measured/compared against Nikon 70-200 ED FL because the Nikon 70-200mm lens is always being chased by all others.
 The Nikon 70-200mm is the benchmark.